lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 Ensure that you have sufficient storage capacity.
 For example, the GaiaSource DR2 files take 550 GB of space, and the converted LSST reference catalog takes another 200 GB.

-To write the config for the converter, you will need to have a document that describes the columns in the input data, including their units and any caveats that may apply (for example, Gaia DR2 does not supply magnitude errors).
+To write the config for the converter, you will need to have a document that describes the columns in the input data, including their units and any caveats that may apply (for example, Gaia DR2 supplies magnitudes in the Vega system and no magnitude errors, so we convert the native fluxes and errors in e-/s to AB magnitudes with a customized class).
 In this example, we used the `Gaia Source Catalog data model <https://gea.esac.esa.int/archive/documentation/GDR2/Gaia_archive/chap_datamodel/sec_dm_main_tables/ssec_dm_gaia_source.html>`_ document.

 If the files are text files of some sort, check that you can read one of them with `astropy.io.ascii.read`, which is what the converter uses to read text files.
 For example: